johnbillion/extended-cpts/README.md

 			],
 		],

-		# Add a dropdown filter to the admin screen:
+		# Add some dropdown filters to the admin screen:
 		'admin_filters' => [
 			'story_genre' => [
 				'taxonomy' => 'genre'